Yegor-men/replAI/README.md

 - Allows both the user and the AI to chain messages
 ## Roadmap

+- Make the AI sometimes initiate conversations by itself
+- Add memory embedding
+- Implement image uploads and image recognition
+- Create "servers" where multiple AIs can interact
+- Allow the AI to generate images
 - Implement support for other local backends
 - Implement support for online providers
-- Implement image uploads and image recognition
-- Allow the AI to generate images
-- Make the AI sometimes initiate conversations by itself
-- Add memory embedding

 ## Installation

 This assumes that you have the backend (Ollama for now) installed.